Vehicles and rights of way

 What happens next?

-If you want to report an instance of dangerous driving, illegal use of a footpath or bridleway by vehicles, or speeding these – which are likely to be Road Traffic offences - should be reported to the police in the first instance.
+If you want to report an instance of dangerous driving, illegal use of a footpath or bridleway by vehicles, or speeding these (which are likely to be Road Traffic offences) should be reported to the police in the first instance.

 Damage to the surface of a path or way is more likely to be a matter for us as we are the highway authority.
 Report it online to the Countryside Access Officer.
 In either case as much detail about the incident as possible is appreciated.
+Please use the same link if you need to report a problem or make an enquiry.

 Files available to download